11 days retreat in Pisac, The Sacred Valley, PERU

 Full package: € 1750,-

 NOW is a wonderful opportunity to travel and immerse yourself on a 11 day HEALING ARTS retreat in the heart of the Sacred Valley of Peru.
-We will share the ancient practices of Ancient Thai Massage, Qigong and traditional Hatha Yoga as well as explore the wisdom of the Andes by performing rituals of gratitude to Mother Earth and going on hikes in the majestic surrounding mountains.
+We will share the ancient Taoist practices of Qigong and traditional Hatha Yoga, as well as explore the wisdom of the Andes by performing rituals of gratitude to Mother Earth and going on hikes in the majestic surrounding mountains.

 Connect with your body